-3. Twin Peaks: Fire Walk With Me, David Lynch.
-1992.
-Critical approval: 62%.
+3. Twin Peaks: Fire Walk With Me, David Lynch, 1992.
 David Lynch’s darkest film contains scenes in Laura’s bedroom so terrifying they make parts of The Shining look tame.
-It was misjudged in the ’90s based on expectations from the TV series, and anyone who still doesn’t like it should listen to Mark Kermode, who rightly pronounces it a masterpiece.
+It was misjudged in the ’90s based on expectations from the TV series, and anyone who still doesn’t like it should listen to Mark Kermode, who rightly calls it a masterpiece.
 The question of whether Leland is an innocent man possessed by an evil spirit, or a garden variety sexual molester is ambiguous: “Bob” could be a hallucination or an actual demon.
-Fire Walk With Me is a merciless piece of psychological horror and a character piece in contrast to the TV series’ focus on town intrigue and multiple-character dynamics.
+Fire Walk With Me is brilliant psychological horror and a character piece in contrast to the TV series’ focus on town intrigue and multiple-character dynamics.
 It’s an intensely personal film and a switch in tone that works wonders in the context of a two-hour prequel.
 The key is getting a distance from the TV series before watching it.

-6. The Exorcist III: Legion, William Peter Blatty.
-1990.
-Critical approval: 55%.
+6. The Exorcist III: Legion, William Peter Blatty, 1990.
 When I saw the film in the theater, I remember being so terrified by Lieutenant Kinderman’s first sight of Patient X that I was panic stricken.
 We see the wasted figure of Jason Miller (Father Karras) who we know from the first film should be dead; the sight of the possessed priest is a horrifying revelation.
 An acquaintance of mine once made the following comment: “The Exorcist III and Event Horizon are the two absolutely most creepy movies I’ve ever seen, because you can’t imagine anyone making these films if they didn’t 100% believe in manifest evil.
 They pull no punches whatsoever and carry a tone which says, ‘This is not entertainment.
 This is a glimpse into the dark side.’
 I cannot say that other films have struck me this way.”
 That’s a very insightful observation.
 While I don’t believe Legion is scarier than the first Exorcist, in some ways it’s more deeply unnerving, and yes, Event Horizon (below) falls into that same category.
-The fact that they are the only two rotten tomatoes on this list may indicate something about the critical inability to appreciate true terror.
+The fact that these films did poorly at the box office says something about the mainstream preference for cheap thrills over true terror.

-7. Event Horizon, Paul Anderson.
-1997.
-Critical approval: 24%.
+7. Event Horizon, Paul Anderson, 1997.
 This was panned by critics who had the wrong expectations for a sci-fic film.
 Today it has a major cult following.
 It’s basically The Shining in outer space, set on a ship that’s equipped with a gravity drive that sends you to hell.
 As the crew explores the ship, an evil presence begins to exploit their darkest personal secrets and torture them with hallucinations.
 The scientist who created the Event Horizon soon realizes that it’s penetrated beyond the boundaries of the universe and in to hell itself.
-The crew members stumble on incredibly frightening footage of the ship’s previous crew, which shows them killing and cannibalizing each other in some kind of demonic fury (click on right image).
-This is by far the most terrifying sci-fic horror film (even more than Alien), and a bold depiction of inter-dimensional evil.
+The crew members stumble on incredibly frightening footage of the ship’s previous crew, which shows them killing and cannibalizing each other in some kind of demonic fury.
+This is by far the most terrifying sci-fic horror film — more than even Alien — and a bold depiction of inter-dimensional evil.

 Of the countless Scalia write-ups this past week, the one from the Washington Post, for me, captures his legacy to a tee.
 It’s by the politically liberal Tara Kole who clerked for Scalia: